Diabetes

 • Severe gum disease may increase glucose levels.

-• Individuals with Type II diabetes that is not treated and controlled have a greater risk of developing periodontal disease.
+• Individuals with Type II diabetes that are not treated and controlled have a greater risk of developing periodontal disease.

 • Many doctors consider periodontal disease to be the sixth complication of diabetes.